baronha/react-native-multiple-image-picker/README.md

 | thumbnail	                   | string       | Both        | Appears only in video format and you must have set isExportThumbnail = true.
 See [options](#Options) |
 | creationDate	                   | string       | iOS        | UNIX timestamp when image was created |

+## Reject (when pressing cancel)

+The promise is rejected when you click the cancel button.

+On iOS you can check for the error code `user_cancelled` to be sure the error was thrown for this reason.

 ## To Do
 - [ ] (Bug) Preview (Android)
 - [ ] (Bug) Record Video (iOS)